Prescott, Cowboys back on track with 43-3 rout of Falcons - NewsBreak

 NFL DEBUT AT 31

 Cowboys kicker Lirim Hajrullahu made his NFL debut at age 31 with Greg Zuerlein on the COVID-19 list.
-McCarthy was worried about the former CFL kicker keeping the ball away from dangerous return man Cordarrelle Patterson lurking.
-But Hajrullahu got touchbacks on all six of his kickoffs and made all five PATs.
+Coach Mike McCarthy was worried about the former CFL kicker getting touchbacks with dangerous return man Cordarrelle Patterson lurking.
+But Hajrullahu put all six of his kickoffs in the end zone and made all five PATS.

 UP NEXT